Update: HB 1759 became law on June 14, 2013.

 @massive my representation has spoken to them…I’m not backing it at all…Has NOTHING to do w/me!!
 It’s all them…

-Elf-Man’s illegal downloading lawsuits seem to be following the standard piracy litigation script established by firms like Prenda Law, which have a history of representing so-called copyright trolls.
+Elf-Man’s illegal downloading lawsuits seem to be following the standard piracy litigation script established by firms like Prenda Law, with a history of representing so-called copyright trolls.

 Elf-Man Illegal Downloading Lawsuit Features A New Plaintiff Argument

-The Elf-Man illegal downloading lawsuits include a new – and arguably whinny – plaintiff argument.
+The Elf-Man illegal downloading lawsuits include a new plaintiff argument.
 In a presumable attempt to frame the plaintiffs in a sympathetic, cash-poor light, the lawsuit specifically mentions the perception that movie people are loaded.
 It reads:

 “When the perception that those affiliated with a motion picture are already wealthy, and the end product, such as a DVD costs very little to make, a reality disconnect often builds in the minds of much of the public, namely that those associated with a motion picture do not need any more money.”

-Cyberbullying is a serious problem.
 Every day, minors are tormented online by peers and parents of peers.
-To escape the emotional prison caused by cyber harassment, some victims, like Missouri teenager Megan Meier, have even paid the ultimate price.
+To escape the emotional digital prison, some victims, like Missouri teenager Megan Meier, have even paid the ultimate price.

 Recognizing the destructive effects of cyberbullying, victim advocacy groups have pushed for online harassment laws, and politicians have hastened to draft effective statutes.

-Why is a seemingly straightforward task – creating a law that prevents kids from harassing peers online – proving so difficult?
+So, why is it difficult to pass a federal cyberbullying law?
 Why can’t politicians strike the right balance between curbing dangerous digital harassment and protecting free speech?
-In most cases, the failure to pass a proper cyberbully law is a result of sloppy legal language that creates free speech loop holes.
+In most cases, the failure is a result of sloppy language that creates censorship loopholes.

 Below are three examples of online harassment laws introduced within the last 12 months.
 Notice a pattern?